Watch ‘Better Call Saul’ Season 3 Trailer Bring Back ‘Breaking Bad’ Bad Guy

 According to Esposito, however, while fans might learn more about Gus Fring, they are not likely to learn everything.

-“I loved the idea of looking into where Gus came from, and (Breaking Bad Creator) Vince (Gilligan) had the integrity I wanted him to have about it,” Esposito told New York.
+“I loved the idea of looking into where Gus came from, and (Breaking Bad Creator) Vince (Gilligan) had the integrity I wanted him to have about it,” Esposito told New York Magazine.

 “We also agreed that mystery about Gus was still important.
 When you see a character every week, you know what he’s going do.
 You know his idiosyncrasies.
 What’s fascinating about a guy like Gus is what we don’t know about him.”

-Watch the latest Season Three trailer for Better Call Saul in the video below.
+Watch the latest Season 3 trailer for Better Call Saul in the video below.
 Keep watching to see the brief appearance by Esposito as Gus Fring, which comes and goes rather quickly.

-Season Three of Better Call Saul premieres on AMC April 10.
+Season 3 of Better Call Saul premieres on AMC April 10.

-[Featured Image By AMC-TV]
+[Featured Image by AMC-TV]